Legal Advice for Compensation Insurance Claims & TPD Payouts

 Eye Injury at Work

-The QLD Workers’ Compensation and Rehabilitation Regulation 2014, division 2 section 23 outlines the factors impacting ISV assessment for employment-related eye accidents resulting in sight loss.
-This legislation covers minor eye injuries to severe or total sight impairment in one or both eyes.
-If your accident was work-related, you might be entitled to claim workers’ compensation and, in some cases, a lump sum permanent impairment claim.
-Contact our work injury claim lawyers to learn about your options.
+The QLD Workers’ Compensation and Rehabilitation Regulation 2014, outlines the factors impacting ISV assessment for employment-related eye accidents resulting in sight loss.
+This legislation covers minor eye injuries to serious damage or total visual impairment in one or both eyes.

 More about work accident claims >